 Expands students’ perspectives through a range of spiritual, moral, social and cultural opportunities, creating globally aware young citizens with a sense of moral and social responsibility who also have the necessary IB Learner qualities to overcome the challenges they are likely to encounter in life.

 The above PDF document is not accessible.
 If you use assistive technology, such as a screen reader, and require an accessible version of this document, please email: firstname.lastname@example.org

 The implementation of the curriculum is the way in which the intended curriculum content and skills are delivered, taught and learned.
 In order for implementation of our innovative and broad curriculum to be highly effective teachers must demonstrate expert knowledge of both their subject and pedagogy.
 Equally, teachers plan high quality sequences of learning, with interdisciplinary links that support students to be suitably challenged, think, articulate, apply and problem solve fluently.
 In addition students are provided with opportunities to nurture and develop inquiring minds and master lifelong approaches to learning skills.

 Highly effective curriculum implementation will:

-- Embed accumulated knowledge in students’ long term memory through well considered, systematic retrieval practice tasks, enabling them to form schemas of knowledge and understanding over time.
+- Embed accumulated knowledge in students’ long term memory through well considered, systematic retrieval practice tasks, enabling them to form rich schemata (knowledge and understanding) over time.

-- Ensure students are able to independently problem solve, fluently apply their knowledge to questions which have interleaved concepts and master approaches to learning through guided deliberate practice
+- Ensure students are able to independently problem solve, fluently apply their knowledge to questions which have interleaved concepts and master approaches to learning through guided and independent deliberate practice.

-- Enhance students literacy, numeracy and digital skill sets by embedding opportunities to develop pupils reading and extended writing, solve mathematical challenges and use digital technology appropriately to enhance the learning experience.
+- Enhance students’ literacy, numeracy and digital skill sets by embedding opportunities to develop students’ reading and extended writing, solve mathematical challenges and use digital technology appropriately to enhance the learning experience.

 ‘Whatever you want to do, if you want to be great at it, you have to love it and be able to make sacrifices for it.’ – Maya Angelou